darktrace/gcp-vsensor-quickstart/README.md

 - (Optional) A GCP Storage bucket for storing PCAPS for later analysis
 - (Optional) A Bastion subnet and host for allowing external access to the vSensors
 - An Internal TCP Load balancer with automatic Packet Mirroring for the Bastion
+- Load balancer frontend as a Packet Mirroring Collector
+- (Optional) Packet Mirroring policies for existing subnets
 - (Optional) Load balancer frontend for osSensor support
 - IAM role assignments configuring GCP Ops Agent logging and (optionally) storage bucket
-- Firewall rules for allowing traffic mirroring, external bastion access and SSH-in-browser via IAP
+- Firewall rules for allowing packet mirroring, external bastion access and SSH-in-browser via IAP
 - (Optional) User and public ssh key for ssh public key authentication

 ## Requirements